 Markup and Style Sheets to Format Output

 At Amplimark, we understand the difference between content, structure, and presentation.
 We use control presentation with style sheets rather than with presentation elements and attributes.
-Remember, using markup improperly – not according to specification – hinders accessibility.
+Remember, misusing markup – not according to specification – hinders accessibility.
 Misusing markup for a presentation effect (e.g., using a table for layout or a header to change the font size) makes it difficult for users with specialized software to understand the organization of the page or to navigate through it.
 Furthermore, using presentation markup rather than structural markup to convey structure (e.g., constructing what looks like a table of data with an HTML PRE element) makes it difficult to render a page intelligibly.

 Direct Accessibility of Embedded User Interfaces